CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

 * [Alison Courses](https://alison.com/)
 * [MIT OpenCourseWare](https://ocw.mit.edu/)

 I am also eager to learn more.
-Knowing that I am interested in Biomedical Technologies Digital Patholgy, if you have any courses or online resources, please leave it in the comment box below.
+Knowing that I am interested in Biomedical Technologies and Digital Patholgy, if you have any courses or online resources, please leave it in the comment box below.
+Also, if you want to take any of the above courses and you want me to provide you with some tips and guidelines.
+You can as well leave a message in the comment box below.